-With the central traffic control system TIS interacting with a plurality of widely distributed vendors and buyers, a cross reference number identifying transactions with other buyers may be of importance.
+With the central traffic control system TIS interacting with reference number identifying transactions with other buyers may be of importance.
 Moreover, a record of the buyers available and the time limit for each buyer is also recorded.
 Similarly, the priority designation or status accorded to a vendor for any of a myriad of reasons may indicate, for example, that a particular vendor has distressed merchandise for sale at discount rates.
 Also, vendors that are not registered may be able to obtain appointments with buyers or buyers' assistants for predefined short periods of time, for example, five minutes.